ryanmcdermott/clean-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Functions are cleaner than subclasses ###
 Classes are good when you need state.
 Consider writing a simple function if state is not an issue.
 Also, when extending an object (like the global Array), you are required to instantiate it using the 'new' keyword.
-A class will limit the usage of a feature to the subclass only.
+A class will also limit the usage of a feature to the subclass only.
 A better option is to write a stateless function.

 **Bad:**
 ```javascript